Brainarea/NODDI/docs/index.rst

   module load Singularity

-- Next let's convert the Docker image and put it in a folder:
+- Next let's convert the Docker image and put it in a folder of your choice (change /path/to/ ):

 .. code:: bash